 About Kate

 In 2007, Kate took the freelance plunge, eventually moving to Chicago to live closer to family.
 Today, she juggles a healthy mix of editorial, corporate work, content marketing and ghostwriting.
 Her work appears in The Washington Post, Chicago Tribune, O the Oprah Magazine, Saveur, Bloomberg Businessweek, Men’s Health and Crain’s Chicago Business.
 Kate is the author of Frommer’s Easy Guide to Chicago and Frommer’s Chicago Day by Day, as well as a number of ghostwritten books.
 Lately, she’s focusing more on working with families to document their histories.
+Kate is a member of the Association of Ghostwriters and the American Society of Journalists and Authors.

 Looking back on her career, a montage of memorable moments include the following: